The Gut-Brain Axis is well established. Is there also a Gut-Brain-Skin Axis?

 Clearing up any unhealthy bugs and getting a healthy flora may improve not only the skin but also a number of other health issues and “relief from allergies, acne, arthritis, headaches, autoimmune disease, depression, attention deficit, and more–often after years or decades of suffering.”

 Bacteria has been one of the theories postulated as the cause of rosacea but this has never been proven.
-If bacteria isn’t involved the question is always asked, then, why do antibiotics clear rosacea?
+If bacteria isn’t involved the question is always asked, then, why do antibiotics improve rosacea?
 The usual response is the anti-inflammatory role of antibiotics is what treats rosacea.
 There is now a low dose antibiotic (Oracea) used to treat rosacea.
 However, the long term risks of antibiotic treatment, whether low dose or not, is something to consider which may include an upset stomach, antibiotic resistance and bacterial overgrowth and a significant number of side effects or risks.

-But the question proposed in this article is, do you have a gut feeling about rosacea?
+However, the question proposed in this article is, do you have a gut feeling about rosacea?
 This is related to the human microbiome.

 "The brain has a role to play as well, making many call it the gut-brain-skin axis.
 In this theory, anxiety and stress lead to intestinal permeability and dysbiosis in the gut.
 This, in turn, leads to inflammation that contributes to skin inflammation.